ClementTJ-FS/WDD442/README.md

 ## Week 1 -
 This is a bit of a review week.
 Topics include CRUD operations, express routing, and RESTful.

+## Week 2 -
+This week is about Database Abstraction Layers (DBALs), Object Realtional Mapping (ORM), and Templating Engines.

 ### Changes -
 - Initial commit includes:
   - Completed 'Routing in Express' assignment.